At times, much of my work as a stay at home mom feels unnoticed. IT leaves me in a funk. Even moms need an attitude adjustment.

 Instead, I will cling to hope and the promise that the Lord will recognize and reward work done for Him in eternity.
 It is my obedience and service to HIM that perhaps no one else on earth will ever know about.

 6. The Work Is Important

-Today as I scrub toilets, mop, cook, and fold laundry, again, I will take time to thank the Lord for the little and big feet who wear these socks, for the country we live in and the clean water, appliances and electricity we enjoy, and for the food that makes the crumbs on my floor and dirties our dishes.
+Today as we scrub toilets, mop, cook, and fold laundry, again, we can take time to thank the Lord for the little and big feet who wear these socks, for the country we live in and the clean water, appliances and electricity we enjoy.
+And for the food leaving the crumbs on our floors and dirty dishes in our sinks.